ferthelet/phase-1-array-element-finding/README.md

 ## Learning Goals

-- Find elements using a simple condition with `Array.prototype.indexOf()`
+- Find elements using a simple condition with `Array.prototype.indexOf()`.
-- Find elements using more complex conditions with `Array.prototype.find()`
+- Find elements using more complex conditions with `Array.prototype.find()`.

 ## Introduction